 Low blood pressure

 Some people with Parkinson’s may experience problems with low blood pressure.
 Postural hypotension (also known as orthostatic hypotension) is a large drop in blood pressure when standing or changing position, such as standing from a seated position.
 If you experience this symptom, you should tell the anaesthetist.
 Having Parkinson’s can cause people to have higher blood pressure readings when lying flat.
+To help minimise the effects of low blood pressure, keep drinking plenty of water; the staff are likely to ask you to wear compression stockings.
+A bag of crisps with your lunch time sandwich will also help.

 Involuntary movements (dyskinesia)